 Social distancing (also physical distancing) is one approach to control and prevent the rate of infection of different contagious diseases e.g., coronavirus and COVID-19, which is currently causing one of the largest pandemics in human history.
 Current solutions to practice social distancing are either not practical or not viable in the long-term.
 Please visit this blog post to read more about why current approaches fail, and why we need a more robust approach.

 Neuralet’s solution; the Smart Social Distancing application

 Our approach uses artificial intelligence and edge AI devices such as Jetson Nano or Edge TPU to track people in different environments and measure adherence to social distancing guidelines.
 It can give proper notifications each time social distancing rules are violated.
 Our solution can be modified to work in real-time by processing a USB or Camera Serial Interface.
 The demo runs on a video that can be provided via the configuration file.

 Neuralet GitHub repository

 Neuralet is an open-source platform for edge deep learning models on GPU, TPU, and more.
-The source code of the Smart Social Distancing application is available on GitHub under the application directory.
+The source code of the Smart Social Distancing application is available on our GitHub repository.
 You can find the setup guide in the project Readme.